shaiBonfil/URL-Shortener-API/README.md

 # Node.js URL Shortener API (TypeScript)
-This is a simple backend project that creates a URL shortener service using Node.js, Express, MongoDB, and TypeScript.
+This is a simple backend project that creates a URL shortener service using Node.js, Express, MongoDB, and TypeScript, with a Redis caching layer for performance.

 ## Features
 - Generate a short URL from a long original URL.

 - Redirect from a short URL to the original URL.

+- Cache frequently accessed URLs with Redis for faster redirects.

 - Track the number of clicks for each short URL.